-In our busy, modern lives, we can become ‘stuck in our heads’, distracted and disconnected with social media, email, technology, binge-viewing, gaming, work, shopping etc. Forest Bathing helps you take some time to slow down – to really slow down – to enhance your senses and use them to feel nature in a deeper way.
-This is harder for some people than others to achieve, but in general, everyone benefits from taking this time.
+In our busy, modern lives we can become ‘stuck in our heads’; distracted and disconnected with social media, email, technology, binge-viewing, gaming, work, shopping… the list goes on.
+Forest Bathing helps you take some time slow down, to enhance your senses and use them to feel nature in a deeper way.

-The bathe is a gentle walk through nature, around one mile over 2-3 hours.
+The bathe is a gentle walk through nature, around one mile in length, over 2-3 hours.
 It is not exercise, or a hike.
 You don’t need any special equipment, just clothing that helps you stay comfortable in our variable climate.
-Please bear in mind that you may spend some time staying still, sitting or laying down.
+Please bear in mind that you may spend some time staying still, sitting or lying down.

 Nature is the expert here; I just act as a guide to help you acquire some ideas and ways in which to practice.
 You can of course forest bathe without a guide, and in time I would encourage you to do so, but if you need somewhere to start, then this maybe for you.